Quazonish/BadKeyboard/README.md

-# BadKeyboard
- Makes your keyboard bad
+# Makes your keyboard bad.